 1844, May 1.
 Whig Party National Convention met in Baltimore.

 1844, May 24.
-Samuel F. B. Morse demonstrated telegraph line, sent first telegraph message from Washington, DC, to Baltimore.
+Samuel F. B. Morse demonstrated telegraph line, sent first telegraph message, "What hath God wrought", from Supreme Court in Washington, DC, to Mount Clare Train Station in Baltimore.

-1845, July 7.
-Seeking their freedom, a large group of Charles, St. Mary's and Prince George's counties slaves marched from Charles County toward Pennsylvania.
+1845, July 7-8.
+Seeking their freedom, a large group of slaves from Charles, St. Mary's and Prince George's counties reportedly led by Bill Wheeler and Mark Caesar marched toward Pennsylvania.

 1845, Oct.
-10. U.S. Naval Academy founded at Annapolis, when Department of the Navy established officers' training school at Fort Severn, Annapolis.
+10. Naval School founded at Annapolis, when Department of the Navy established officers' training school at Fort Severn.

 1845-1848.
 Thomas G. Pratt (Whig), governor.